LuciaMeyer/travel/README.md

-# Tailwind CSS and Next.js Portfolio
+# Tailwind CSS and Next.js App

-Portfolio with Tailwind CSS and Next.js.
+App with Tailwind CSS and Next.js.